mtgibbs/inkscape-stroke-to-path/README.md

 Powershell script leveraging [inkscape](https://inkscape.org)'s command line interface to modify .svg files of icons from strokes to paths for input into a [font engine workflow](https://github.com/sapegin/grunt-webfont).

+For a Linux solution, please take a look at [AutomatedStrokeToPath](https://github.com/kd96/AutomatedStrokeToPath).

 ### Usage

 Make sure that you have [inkscape](https://inkscape.org) installed on your machine.